JokerMartini/varo-vue/docs/cheatsheet.md

 - `path`: Executable path or URL.
 - `path_type`: How to interpret the path (auto-inferred if missing).
 - `args`: Arguments to pass.
-- `nonBlocking`: If true, don't wait for this command to finish.
+- `wait`: If true, wait for this command to finish before continuing.
+Defaults to `true`.

 ---